MariamShrief5/Quiz-App/README.md

 #### Quiz App
 Quiz App is a customizable online testing platform allowing users to test their knowledge across different subjects, difficulty levels, and question numbers.
 Designed for students, professionals, and anyone eager to learn, Quiz App offers a tailored experience for a variety of knowledge fields.
-Built with **HTML, CSS, and JavaScript**, the app is structured for easy navigation, engaging design, and immediate feedback on performance.
+Built with HTML, CSS, and JavaScript, the app is structured for easy navigation, engaging design, and immediate feedback on performance.
----

 ### Project Description
 Quiz App is a user-focused application where participants can select their desired subject, difficulty level, and number of questions for a quiz.
 Using JavaScript for logic and an API to fetch questions, the app evaluates the user’s responses and provides a final score.
 The responsive HTML and CSS layout ensures compatibility across devices, making it ideal for both casual and serious test-takers.
----

 ### Project Details
 1. **User Interface**
    - **Design**: A clean, intuitive layout where users can easily select topics, levels, and customize question count.